theaigames/warlight2-engine/README.md

 git clone https://github.com/flungo/warlight2-engine
 ```

-Alternatively, you can download the repository as a [zip](https://github.com/flungo/warlight2-engine/archive/master.zip) and extract using the appropriate tools for your OS.
+Alternatively, you can download the repository as a [zip](https://github.com/flungo/warlight2-engine/archive/master.zip) or [tar.gz](https://github.com/flungo/warlight2-engine/archive/master.tar.gz) and extract using the appropriate tools for your OS.

 #### Compiling the source